Algebraic models for classifying spaces of fibrations

 The following lemma gives a concrete description of the unipotent radical and the maximal reductive quotient.
-We include a full proof for completeness as we haven't found the precise statement we give here in the literature.
+It is presumably well-known, but we include a proof as we have not found the precise statement we give here in the literature.

 Recall that a composition series of a representation $V$ is a filtration